AmandaDPerez/psych-215/content/course/_index.md

 I have selected 3 videos to accompany 3 weeks.
 You are to watch the videos and submit a response (few sentences) on Canvas assignments.

 ### Final Project
 At the end of the course, you will complete a research paper that proposes a study and predicts and reports the results you might find.
 We will work on this project throughout the semester.
 Check-in 1 is worth 10 points, Check-in 2 is worth 15 points, and the Final Project is worth 20 points.
-See the  <a href = "https://docs.google.com/document/d/1VzuaKzrilPiy97XnqOnUAaaJwHZZp2-rKAM3NqI2DIQ/edit?usp=sharing"> rubruc and example project </a>  for more detail.
+See the  <a href = "https://docs.google.com/document/d/1VzuaKzrilPiy97XnqOnUAaaJwHZZp2-rKAM3NqI2DIQ/edit?usp=sharing"> rubric and example project </a>  for more detail.

 ## Course Policies